ciscoheat/superforms-web/src/routes/faq/+page.md

 ### Can a form be factored out into a separate component?

 This question now has its own [article page here](/components).

+---

+### I see the data in $form, but it's not posted to the server?

+The most common mistake is to forget a `name` attribute on the input field.
+If you're not using `dataType: 'json'` (see [nested data](/concepts/nested-data)), the form is treated as a normal HTML form, which requires a name attribute for posting the form data.